mzavoloka/imageboard/README.md

 # Non-anonymous imageboard written in Perl.
-You can check out its functionality at http://imageboard.mzavoloka.ru It has voting system and admin tools.
+You can check its functionality at http://imageboard.mzavoloka.ru It has voting system and admin tools.

 ### Works with